lwyx2017/EveryFileExplorer/README.md

 ### Credits
 I will thanks to the creators of these open-source projects, Because I reference to some of their implementation specifications, To attempt to implement similar functionality in EFE.

+If you do not wish me to reference to your code in this project, or believe that you should be included, Please contact me and let me know, Thank you.

 Kuriimu (IcySon55) https://github.com/IcySon55/Kuriimu